dubovyk/bookmanagement/README.md

 ## Installation

+Required Java target version for this project is 1.6+.

 To run this project you should simply clone the repository and build it with maven.
 Besides that you will need to modify hibernate.cfg.xml -- set your database server setting in the hibernate.connection group.
 After this, you are ready to run the project.